la-ots/pelican/docs/foundation/images.md

 - Be specific; describe the image for users who cannot see them.
 - Keep it short as possible, but descriptive.
-- Don’t include phrases like “Image of...” or “Picture of...”
+- Don’t include phrases like “Image of...” or “Picture of...”.
+- Don’t begin phrases with “Image of...” or “Picture of...”.
 - Use a simple, descriptive sentence and the appropriate punctuation.
-- Don’t begin phrases with “Image of...” or “Picture of...”.
 - Alt text describes the image, it’s not a caption.
 - Alt text does not need to include any copyright information.